nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install SoConnect in the other computer and overwrite the empty data file it creates with the file that contains the data in your previous SoConnect home folder.
+Or you could export your contacts as csv and import it back into the other computer using the import and export command explained in section [3.7](#37-sharing-related-commands)

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>